psmak3/OGspew/aboutme/index.md

 ---
 layout: page
-title: Hi, my name is Phil.
-You may remember me from such websites as the one you are looking at right now
+title: About Me
-excerpt: ".
-Done 5/10/16"
+excerpt:
+modified: 2016-05-11
 image:
   feature: aboutme.jpg
 ---

+# Hi, my name is Phil.
+You may remember me from such websites as the one you are looking at right now

 I think to fully understand this site, one must understand the man behind the site.
 And that man is me.
 So without further ado, here is a sneak peek into the history, life, and background of....well....me.